lawnchairsociety/Nesicom/README.md

 - C# Library Project
 - .Net 5
 - EF Core Database library for the models created by the Parser and used by the API
-- Requires SQL Server or SQL Express to be installed locally
+- Requires SQL Server (or SQL Express) and PostgreSQL to be installed locally
+- This project was initially written for SQL Server but has since been modified to work with PostgreSQL as well
 - To initialize database:
   1. Select `CartDB.Database` in the `Solution Explorer`
   2. Open Package Manager Console and select `CartDB.Database` from the `Default Project` dropdown
-  3. Run `Add-Migration InitialCreate`
+  3. Run `Add-Migration InitialCreate -Context NesicomSqlServerContext -OutputDir Migrations\SqlServerMigrations`
-  4. Run `Update-Database`
+  4. Run `Add-Migration InitialCreate -Context NesicomPostgreContext -OutputDir Migrations\PostgreMigrations`
+  5. Run `Update-Database -Context NesicomSqlServerContext -Migration InitialCreate`
+  6. Run `Update-Database -Context NesicomPostgreContext -Migration InitialCreate`
+- If using PostgreSQL, see [this page](https://www.postgresqltutorial.com/postgresql-uuid/) on how to set up UUID generation

 ### CartDB.Downloader
 - C# Console Application Project